flutter/website/src/docs/perf/app-size.md

 {% include app-figure.md image="perf/size-summary.png" alt="Size summary of an Android application in terminal" %}

-Through the summary, you can get a quick idea of the size usage per category (such as asset, native code, Flutter libraries etc).
+Through the summary, you can get a quick idea of the size usage per category (such as asset, native code, Flutter libraries, etc).
 The compiled Dart native library is further broken down by package for quick analysis.

 {{site.alert.warning}}